Areas of Focus

 Our work in these areas

-Our work is guided by a vision for heritage to support thriving places and communities.
+Our work was guided by a vision for heritage to support thriving places and communities.
+This vision continues under our 10-year strategy, Heritage 2033, and our Heritage Places initiative.

-Since 2019, our teams have been working with a wide range of stakeholders in the 13 areas – from Local Authorities, to heritage, community and voluntary sector organisations – to identify the best way to deliver positive outcomes through heritage.
+Throughout 2019–2024 our teams worked with a wide range of stakeholders in the 13 areas – from Local Authorities, to heritage, community and voluntary sector organisations – to identify the best way to deliver positive outcomes through heritage.

 • partnership working, including with other funders